hashkar/GRB_AI/README.md

-This project is for the exploration of GRB features using AI It is a pedagodical and research prokect at thesame time
+This project is for the exploration of GRB features using AI It is a pedagogical and research project at thesame time